Ryan-Biondo/APOD/README.md

 - Smooth navigation through pictures by date
 - Responsive design for optimal viewing on various devices
 - User-friendly date picker for specific day selection
+- Light and Dark color themes
+- Loading spinner for seamless UX
+- Back to Top and Home buttons for easy navigation

 ## Project Structure